cksystemsteaching/selfie/README.md

 > Undefined behavior

 How do designers of languages such as C and its derivates solve the problem?
 The answer might surprise you.
 Essentially, they call potential sources of non-determinism *undefined behavior* and leave it to the programmer to avoid that by following a list of complex rules that define those potential sources of undefined behavior.
 Yet their presence in code can in general not be detected by compilers.
 The aim is to increase the potential for code optimization and thus performance, for example by exploring different orders of evaluation through reordering of machine instructions.
 This is another example of a fundamental tradeoff, this time between performance and determinism.
-In the tools chapter, we get back to that tradeoff in a different but related context.
+In the computing chapter, we get back to that tradeoff in a different but related context.

 An important lesson to learn here is that the semantics of code can be a lot more involved than one might think.
 Formalisms such as programming languages, even simple ones like C\*, are very powerful tools.
 There is no such things as casual programming, only casual expectations.
 If correctness of code does not matter too much, fine, but if it does, proper education is the only way, and a lot more fun than not knowing what is actually going on.
 So, keep going.